AMGMNPLK/SFGiantsAppliedSportsScientist/src/site/notes/Index.md

 ### Review in argumentation mode

-You can find the [[Index#Job offer fit|Job Offer]] below and by clicking on each link, like in Wikipedia, you can see how my skills and experience fit.
+You can find the [[Index#The Alvaro - job offer fit|Job Offer]] below and by clicking on each link, like in Wikipedia, you can see how my skills and experience fit with each requirement.

 ### Review as a list